mudita/MuditaOS/doc/development_workflow.md

 ## Create a new branch

-Create a branch, which name is connected to the feature, bug fix or documentation change you want to contribute e.g. `some-feature-fixes`.
+Create a branch, which name is connected to the feature, bug fix, or documentation change you want to contribute e.g. `some-feature-fixes`.

 **Note:** If you're part of the MuditaOS core development team, please precede the branch name with a relevant Jira ticket number e.g. `EGD-5555-some-feature-fixes`.